 I was born, and still live, in Bristol, England.
 I have visited many wonderful cities across the globe, most of which I will re-visit time and time again, and should I ever be wealthy enough (must buy a lottery ticket!), I may well invest in a little Pied-a-Terre here and there, but I can’t imagine not having my home in or within spitting distance of Bristol.
-I’m married and I have two children, a beautiful granddaughter, a Bichon Frise named Molly, and two German Shepherd brothers, Archie and Ted.
+I’m married and I have two children, two beautiful grandchildren, and two German Shepherd brothers, Archie and Ted.

 I left school at sixteen with a handful of qualifications, and took a job as an office junior in a property business.
-I won’t bore with the detail, but over the years, including a break when the children arrived, my career progressed from Office Junior to Regional Director.
+I won’t bore you with the detail, but over the years, including a break when the children arrived, my career progressed from Office Junior to Regional Director.
 Long, long days and many wasted hours sitting in traffic on the motorway.
 The money was good, the habit was formed, and I delivered my targets with the required dedication and commitment.
 In March 2010 I was awarded Regional Director of the year (for 2009), and in December of the same year I was made redundant.
 It was not totally unexpected, but the change was still a shock to the system.
 A recurring question ran through my mind during the first couple of months: how do people who don’t work fill those endless hours?
 I decided to search for the answer, as I knew without a doubt that I didn’t want to return to corporate life.